ubc-cpsc455-2024S/project-22_intellig-s/README.md

 ## Team Members/Contributions

 - Nand Patel: Hello, I am a fourth-year computer science and mathematics student and I love taking photos with my film camera :-D
+   - Infrastructure development
-   - I worked on several parts of the project.
-Near the beginning of our project, I worked on setting up critical parts of our workflow such as the React and Express boilerplate, the MongoDB server, and the Render infrastructure.
+     - I worked on setting up our MongoDB atlas instance, allowing everyone to have access to read and write to the cluster.
+     - I set up our Render deployments for both the front and back end, enabling continuous deployment using Github Actions.
+   - Back-end development
+     - I initially worked on setting up the Express boilerplate for our application, ensuring that everybody has a clean environment to begin implementing our server code.
      - I worked on integrating our application with the Google API, which enabled me to create the Google Maps Autocomplete Bar, the integration with our Map component, and several other features such as image retrieval with the Search API and coordinate retrieval using the Places API.
      -  I also worked on setting up the data model for itineraries, which enabled us to create the itinerary creation user flow.
-   - Regarding frontend development, I worked on maintaining styling consistency across our several pages, with consistent colours, borders, and sizes.
-I also worked on making the entire site responsive, which included adding new components and user flows for mobile site users.
-   - Along with this, I worked on setting up form validation for all the forms on our website, ensuring that users are not able to perform any actions without entering the correct values for required fields.
      -  Furthermore, I worked on integrating the AI into our project by setting up the Replicate API and creating our first API call, which returned several details of essential itinerary information.
+     -  I worked on integrating the AI into our project by setting up the Replicate API and creating our first API call, which returned several details of essential itinerary information.
+     -  I also implemented an AI-integrated solution to generate a new day for an existing itinerary, which does not include any existing activities.
+     -  I also worked on setting up the endpoints for retrieving, creating, editing, and deleting itineraries, which required working with the AI integration.
      - Lastly, I worked on securing our API endpoints, by utilizing the token generated for the user to validate their session and expecting that authorization token on the backend.
 This will prevent bad actors from freely accessing our backend while allowing authenticated users access to essential application processes.
+   - Front-end development
+      - I worked on maintaining styling consistency across our several pages, with consistent colours, borders, and sizes.
+I also worked on making the entire site responsive, which included adding new components and user flows for mobile site users.
+      - Along with this, I worked on setting up form validation for all the forms on our website, ensuring that users are not able to perform any actions without entering the correct values for required fields.
+      - I also implemented the drag and drop feature, which allows users to easily reorganize their itinerary, and/or activities within a specific day.
+      - Later in the term, I worked on making our entire site responsive, which involved some page redesigns to allow the user to view all of the relevant information on a smaller screen.
+   - Maintenance
+      - Near the end of the term, I was responsible for keeping our codebase clean and organized, which I did by refactoring our components to have meaningful names and organizing them in specific directories.
+I also managed to add some comments to our code that will be helpful when trying to understand it.
+   - Extra
+      - I worked on the feature which allows the user to download a calendar invitation file, which creates several events (each tied to one activity in their itinerary) in the user's preferred calendar service.

 - Jiayin Kralik: I am a fourth year computer science student who is interested in systems!
 I'm building my own operating system this summer :)
    - Created detailed mockups of a user’s itinerary and the itinerary browsing page, providing a visual guide for further development.